FreeDiscovery/FreeDiscovery/README.rst

 Open Source Software for E-Discovery and Information Retrieval

-FreeDiscovery is build on top of existing machine learning libraries (scikit-learn) and provides REST web services for information retrieval applications.
+FreeDiscovery is built on top of existing machine learning libraries (scikit-learn) and provides REST web services for information retrieval applications.
 It aims to benefit existing e-discovery platforms with a focus on the following functionality,

 - binary text categorization
 - document clustering